openframe-org/criteria-set-protocol/schemas/README.md

 <img alt="Frame ApS" src="https://openframe-public.s3.eu-west-1.amazonaws.com/assets/logo-text-google-admin.png" width="200" />

-# Criteria Tree Protocol
+# Criteria Set Protocol

-## Criteria Tree Format
+## Criteria Set Format
-The Criteria Tree Format has been designed to be able to support the widest variety of criteria sets.
+The Criteria Set Format has been designed to be able to support the widest variety of criteria sets.
 The schema structure is meant to be as simple as possible by design - this is because the criteria service is must be the only source of truth, as criteria sets in general are often not very transparent and validation happens behind the scenes.

-The Criteria Tree Format comprises a set of different schemas: The [metadata schema](#metadata-schema) and the [criteria tree schema](#criteria-tree-schema).
+The Criteria Set Format comprises a set of different schemas: The [metadata schema](#metadata-schema) and the [criteria tree schema](#criteria-tree-schema).
 These schemas are described using [JSON Schema draft 2020-12](https://json-schema.org/).